Radiotelevizija Slovenija (RTVSLO)

 Ownership and governance

 However, following the adoption of amendments to the RTVSLO law by the new ruling coalition in July 2022 and subsequent confirmation of the law’s validity by the national Constitutional Court, RTVSLO’s management has been restructured.
-Its two governing bodies have been merged into a 17-member decision-making structure.
-Members of this body will be appointed by civil society groups and the broadcaster’s employees rather than the National Assembly.
-Local analysts and international experts expect this restructuring to secure the broadcaster’s independence.
+Its two governing bodies have been merged into a 17-member decision-making structure and the position of General Director was replaced by a four-member management board.

 Source of funding and budget